billtubbs/array_funcs/README.md

 171.4867
 ```

-Comparing the array sum functions written in assembler with the built-in `sum` function there is a 15-times speed increase for int arrays and almost 60-times speed increase for float arrays.
+Comparing the array sum functions written in assembler with the
+built-in `sum` function, there is a 15-times speed increase for
+int arrays and almost 60-times speed increase for float arrays.

 ```
 >>> timed_float_array_sum = timed_function(af.float_array_sum)